Adding glucose to a green microalga culture induces accumulation of fatty acids and other valuable bioproducts.

 University of California, Berkeley

-This research was supported by the U.S. Department of Energy (DOE), Office of Science, Office of Biological and Environmental Research.
+This research was supported by the Office of Biological and Environmental Research within the U.S. Department of Energy (DOE) Office of Science.
 The authors acknowledge work performed by the DOE Joint Genome Institute (a DOE Office of Science user facility), the DOE Joint BioEnergy Institute, and the National Center for X-ray Tomography.
-The cryo-soft X-ray tomography was supported by the Photosynthetic Systems program in the DOE, Office of Science, Office of Basic Energy Sciences.
+The cryo-soft X-ray tomography was supported by the Photosynthetic Systems program in the Office of Basic Energy Sciences within the DOE Office of Science.
 The authors also acknowledge funding and support from the U.S. Department of Agriculture National Institute of Food and Agriculture, the National Institutes of Health, the National Science Foundation, and the Howard Hughes Medical Institute.

 University of California, Los Angeles news release: Discovery of an alga’s ‘dictionary of genes’ could lead to advances in biofuels, medicine

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Mar 23, 2021

 Molecular Connections from Plants to Fungi to Ants